benoitguigal/reactive-bird/README.md

 val auth = OAuthHandler(consumer)

 /// Get a request token
-val requestToken = auth.requestToken("your-oauth-callback")
+val authorizationUrl = auth.authorizationUrl("your-oauth-callback")

-/// Redirect the user to s"https://api.twitter.com/oauth/authenticate?oauth_token=${requestToken.oauthToken}"
+/// Redirect the user to authorizationUrl for sign-in
-/// the user sign-in and is redirected to "your-oauth-callback"
+/// Once signed in the user is redirected to "your-oauth-callback"
 /// extract oauth_token and oauth_verifier from the query string and then request an access token

 val accessToken = auth.accessToken("oauth_token", "oauth_verifier")